The Quick Guide to Outsourcing HR for Government Contractors

 1. Provide experience in HR for government contractors

-GovCon HR experience is essential—you need someone who understands the practical side of federal and state regulations.
+GovCon HR management experience is essential—you need someone who understands the compliance side of working with state and federal governments.

 Your HR Outsourcing consultant can offer their hands-on experience and knowledge of real-life scenarios.
 They will often be able to spot compliance problems that other HR professionals might have missed.